On b-bit min-wise hashing for large-scale regression and classification with sparse data: Interaction models

 \section{Interaction models}

-One of the compelling aspects of regression and classification with random-sign hashing is the fact that a particular form of interactions between variables can be fitted.
-This does not require any change in the procedure other than a possible increase in $L$, the dimension of the random-sign hashing.
-To be clear, in order to capture interactions with random-sign hashing, just as in the main effects case, we create a reduced matrix $\mb S$ and then fit a main effects model to $\mb S$.
-The dimension of the compressed data, $L$, can still be substantially smaller than the $O(p^2)$ number of coefficients that would need to be estimated if the interactions were modelled in the conventional way, and so the resulting computational advantage can be very large.
+One of the compelling aspects of regression and classification with $b$-bit min-wise hashing is the fact that a particular form of interactions between variables can be fitted.
+This does not require any change in the procedure other than a possible increase in $L$.
+To be clear, in order to capture interactions with $b$-bit min-wise hashing, just as in the main effects case, we create a reduced matrix $\mb S$ and then fit a main effects model to $\mb S$.
+The dimension of the compressed data, $2^b L$, can still be substantially smaller than the $O(p^2)$ number of coefficients that would need to be estimated if the interactions were modelled in the conventional way, and so the resulting computational advantage can be very large.

 Note that in situations where the number of original predictors, $p$, may be manageable, including interactions explicitly can quickly become computationally infeasible.
 For example, if we start with, $10^5$ variables, the two-way interactions number more than a billion.
 For larger values of $p$, even methods such as Random Forest \citep{breiman01random} or Rule Ensembles \citep{friedman2005plv} would suffer similar computational problems.